 How to treat heel pain?

 The choice of shoes matters a lot when dealing with heel pain.
-So opt for wide, comfortable shoes with a soft sole.
+So opt for wide, comfortable shoes with a soft soles.
 Use a heel brace to reduce swelling and pain.
 Using an ice pack 2-3 times a day really helps a lot with pain and inflammation.
+Also, CBD can be very beneficial for pain like this as it has been found to have pain-relieving properties.
+Here is a list of the best CBD gummies you can buy if you want to check them out.
 Additionally, rest and elevation of the foot are equally beneficial in such a scenario.

 How to treat tennis elbow?